silveriohiago/Vault/README.md

 * Spread the most information as possible without create double vision, tracing real objetives to real jobs.
 * Not only spread by spreading being compromissed to help others.
 But everything in your time.
 * What I learn I share.
+No SCAM.